Please Read How You Can Help Keep the Encyclopedia Free

 Turning to sentence meaning, the idea is that users of a natural language like English have standard procedures for using sentences, and that — very roughly — a sentence means p among a group of utterers when and only when that group has the procedure of using it to M-intend that p.

 This is a promising start.
 It is undeniable that English speakers have the procedure of using ‘The door is closed’ to mean that the door is closed.
 That is (one of the many) things we do with that sentence.
-So, assuming we accept the explication of utterer's meaning in terms of M-intentions, it undeniable that English speakers have the procedure of using that sentence to M-intend that the door is closed.
+So, assuming we accept the explication of utterer's meaning in terms of M-intentions, it undeniable that English speakers have the procedure of using that sentence to M-intend with regard to the proposition that the door is closed.
 This yields the explanatory payoff described earlier.
 We can see communication as a rational activity in which an utterer intends to produce certain results and audiences reason their way to those results via their recognition of the utterer's intention to produce that very result.

 This preliminary account must be complicated, however, as it is unacceptable on three grounds.
 First, there are infinitely many sentences.
 How does an utterer associate a procedure with each sentence of his language?
 If they must be acquired one by one, it will take an infinite amount of time.
 Second, sentences are structured utterance-types, where meaning of the whole is consequent (in ways determined by syntactic structure) on the meaning of the parts.
 The account does not capture this aspect of sentence meaning at all.
 Third, the account fails to represent the complexity introduced into the account of utterer's meaning; there is no mention of moods.